mikemcbride/website/README.md

-# Gridsome Website

-Source code for my personal website.
-It's built using Gridsome, uses Tailwind for styles.
+This is the source code for my personal website.
+It's built using Gridsome and uses Tailwind for styles.